debarshee2004/scaffoldgen/nextjs/README.md

 Welcome to the Beginner's Guide to Next.js!
 This project aims to help you get started with Next.js, a powerful React framework for building modern web applications.
 Whether you're new to web development or an experienced developer looking to explore Next.js, you're in the right place.

+This is a simple [Car Showcase Project](https://github.com/adrianhajdin/project_next13_car_showcase) using Nextjs 13, Typescript and Tailwind.
 This is a Tutorial Project by [Adrian Hajdin - JS Mastery](https://github.com/adrianhajdin)

 ## Table of Contents